← Back to 史記

 使

-When Liu Jing came from the Xiongnu, he then said: 'The Xiongnu's Baiyang and Loufan kings south of the Yellow River are seven hundred li from Chang'an at closest.
-Light cavalry can reach Qin central in one day and one night.'
+When Liu Jing returned from the Xiongnu, he said, "The Xiongnu kings Baiyang and Loufan south of the Yellow River are, at their nearest point, only seven hundred li from Chang'an; light cavalry could reach the Qin heartland in a single day and night.
 The heartland of Qin has been recently devastated and is sparsely populated, yet the land is fertile and abundant—it can be further settled and filled.
 When the feudal lords first rose in rebellion, none could have succeeded without the Tian clans of Qi and the Zhao, Qu, and Jing clans of Chu.
 Now, though Your Majesty has established the capital in Guanzhong, the population there is in truth too sparse.
-To the north are near Hu bandits, to the east are the clans of the six states with strong imperial clans.
-If one day there is a change, Your Majesty also will not yet be able to lie with high pillow.'
+To the north, Hu raiders are close by; to the east are the clans of the six states, with powerful lineages.
+If one day disorder breaks out, Your Majesty still will not be able to sleep soundly.
 I request that Your Majesty relocate the Tian clans of Qi, the Zhao, Qu, and Jing clans of Chu, the descendants of the Yan, Zhao, Han, and Wei ruling houses, and all the powerful and prominent families to reside in Guanzhong.
-In peacetime, this can prepare against the Hu;' Should the feudal lords rebel, these relocated families would also serve as a ready force to lead eastward in a punitive campaign.
+In peacetime, it can serve to guard against the Hu; Should the feudal lords rebel, these relocated families would also serve as a ready force to lead eastward in a punitive campaign.
 This is the method of strengthening the root and weakening the branches.'
 The Sovereign said: 'Good.'
-He then dispatched Liu Jing to relocate over a hundred thousand people to Guanzhong, as he had proposed.
+He then dispatched Liu Jing to relocate over a hundred thousand people to Guanzhong, as he had advised.

 8